 Community recreation centers are important to the human experience.

-With programs to support social, physical and cultural wellbeing, these neighborhood staples are recognized as intrinsic components of meaningful community life.
+With programs to support social, physical and cultural wellbeing, these neighborhood staples are integral to fostering meaningful community life.

 Capitalizing on “day-one” opportunities

 The most compelling efficiency decisions are strategically made long before the concrete is poured.
-A project’s conceptual process presents a “day-one” opportunity to identify solutions that can offset future operating expenses, generate revenue, and position recreation centers to have a positive regional impact.
+A project’s conceptual phase presents a prime “day-one” opportunity to identify solutions that can offset future operating expenses, generate revenue, and position recreation centers to have a positive regional impact.

-“As changing lifestyles continue to create a demand for early morning and evening use, center designs that support extended programming can be a great added source of revenue for clients like Kernersville to explore,” said CPL Architect and Project Manager, Rachel Nilson, AIA.
+“As changing lifestyles continue to create a demand for early morning and evening use, recreation center designs that support extended programming can be a great added source of revenue for clients like Kernersville to explore,” explained CPL Vice President, Rachel Nilson, AIA, NCARB.
 “Early on, we worked with the Town to include rentable, multi-purpose space within their facility to enable opportunities for long-term revenue streams.”

-Optimal solutions for operational efficiency can and should be integrated into the design of recreation centers from day-one.
-Planning ahead and utilizing this early window of opportunity gives communities the ability to implement practical strategies that can keep future operating costs low and revenue streams high—a result that allows for continued, sustainable growth.
+Optimal solutions for operational efficiency can and should be integrated into recreation center designs from the outset.
+By planning ahead and harnessing the early developmental phase, communities gain the capacity to implement pragmatic strategies that ensure low operating costs and substantial revenue—a formula for sustainable, continuous growth.